Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

-(1) If the staff of a correctional facility knows or has reason to believe that an inmate is pregnant, the staff, when restraining the inmate, shall use the least restrictive restraints necessary to ensure the safety and security of the inmate and others.
-This requirement shall continue during postpartum recovery and any transport to or from a correctional facility.
+(2) Subject to Subsections (3) and (4), if the staff of a correctional facility knows or has reason to believe that an inmate is pregnant or is in postpartum recovery, the staff shall, when restraining the inmate at any time or location, use the least restrictive restraints necessary to ensure the safety and security of the inmate and others.

-(a) an immediate and serious risk of harm to herself, medical staff, correctional staff, or the public; or
+(a) an immediate and serious risk of harm to the inmate, the inmate's infant, medical staff, correctional staff, or the public; or

 (b) a substantial risk of escape that cannot reasonably be reduced by the use of other existing means.

-(3) Notwithstanding Subsection (1) or (2), under no circumstances may shackles, leg restraints, or waist restraints be used on an inmate during labor and childbirth or postpartum recovery while in a medical facility.
+(4) Notwithstanding Subsection (3), under no circumstances may shackles, leg restraints, or waist restraints be used on an inmate during the third trimester of pregnancy, labor, childbirth, or postpartum recovery.

 (a) be stationed in a location that offers the maximum privacy to the inmate, while taking into consideration safety and security concerns; and